M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Conclusions

 \section{Conclusions}

-In this work, we introduce $\text{M}^\text{6}(\text{GPT})^\text{3}$, a method for generating music from text without relying on extensive music datasets.
+In this work, we introduce M6(GPT)3, a novel method for generating music from text without relying on extensive music datasets.
 Both objective metrics and subjective studies show that this approach can produce realistic and inspiring compositions.
+To facilitate further research, we publish code and generated examples.
 We believe that as fully neural-based systems continue to evolve, there is an increasing need to emphasize optimization-based techniques to create innovative and creative tools.
 The combination of controllability and structural flexibility of our approach with neural advances such as style morphing has the potential to push the boundaries of music generation in the future.